State and Local Policy Database

 Residential Codes List All

-The 2018 IECC standard is the current suite of codes and was amended to meet Idaho needs in 2021.
-The changes included: a blower door testing program for residential builders; energy rating index table for Idaho’s climate zones; and window u-factors and insulation tables based on Idaho’s climate zones.
+The Idaho State Legislature adopted the 2018 IRC and IECC residential provisions with amendments during the 2020 legislative session, taking effect January 1, 2021.
+The amendments include: a blower door testing program for residential builders; energy rating index table for Idaho’s climate zones; and window u-factors and insulation tables based on Idaho’s climate zones.
 Approximately 96% of local jurisdictions are covered by building codes adopted by the state.

 Local jurisdictions may not adopt more or less stringent code than the current building code approved by the state legislature.